toplenboren/safezone/README.md

 Supports:
 - Yandex Disk with OAuth
-- Google Drive with OAuth (DOES NOT CURRENTLY SUPPORT THIS :( )
+- Google Drive with OAuth

 Can:
 - Backup directory or file